use-inkubator/Ecosystem-Grants/applications/inkathon.md

   - [ink!athon] Major upgrade to TailwindCSS & shadcn/ui v4
   - [ink!athon] Major upgrade to Next.js v15
   - [ink!athon] Fix Dockerfiles for improved self-hosted deployment
   - [useInkathon] Add vanilla (w/o ink!athon) connection button example
   - [useInkathon] Add the ability to add custom SubstrateChain objects

-- **Milestone 2:** New CLI & Alternative Client
-  - **Creating an ink!athon-app CLI:** We will create a `create-ink!athon` CLI to empower developers with simple and fast project scaffolding using a single command, significantly enhancing the developer experience and accelerating project setup.
-  - **Providing an Alternative ink!athon Boilerplate with Dedot:** We will deliver a completely alternative version of the ink!athon boilerplate utilizing `dedot` as a robust and type-safe alternative to polkadot.js.
-This integration will offer developers improved type safety and an enhanced overall development experience, allowing them to choose between two proven JavaScript clients for Substrate.

-- **Milestone 3:** ink! v6 Compatibility & New Standalone Documentation
+- **Milestone 2:** ink! v6 Compatibility & New Standalone Documentation
   - *Note:* This important upgrade is the last milestone on purpose, as depends on the ink! v6 development and certain ecosystem changes & tooling updates to be ready.
 We're happy to ship this milestone earlier when everything is ready.
   - **New Standalone Documentation:** Currently, ink!athon only has a basic README.md & generated Typedocs as an documentation.
 We will completely rewrite this and will supply a new standalone documentation that is easily accessible and comprehensive for developers getting started with developing dapps with ink!.